Global navigation options:

 Both Regional Members and Institutional Members: (a) appoint representatives to the Oversight Committee and actively participate in the governance of DCMI by joining in deliberations and decisions regarding advancement of DCMI's mission, goals and objectives; (b) may conduct DCMI-endorsed regional meetings, and (c) share an ongoing commitment to DCMI membership capacity building.

 The major difference is that a Regional Member officially represents DCMI in its geo-political region or locale of influence while an Institutional Member does not.
 Through this exclusive representation, Regional Members: (a) initiate and manage DCMI-endorsed programs of national standardization of DCMI specifications; (b) endorse regional education and training in metadata best practices; (c) represent their respective regions in DCMI deliberations and decisions; and (d) conduct DCMI-endorsed regionally meetings.
-In addition, because of the substantial commitment of Regional Members to carry out representative roles in their respective regions, the term of membership of Regionals is longer than the one year membership term of Institutional Members.
+In addition, because of the substantial commitment of Regional Members to carry out representative roles in their respective regions, the membership of Regional Members is in renewable two years terms while the terms of Institutional Members is one year.

-Institutional Members and Supporting Members differ in two substantial ways: (a) the Institutional Member category is comprised of non-profit institutions with a commitment to active participation on the Oversight Committee in the advancement of DCMI; and (b) the Supporting Member category is comprised of any public- or private-sector company or organization interested in supporting the work of DCMI through their contribution.
+Institutional Members and Supporting Members differ in two substantial ways: (a) the Institutional Member category is comprised of non-profit institutions with a commitment to active participation on the Oversight Committee in the advancement of DCMI; and (b) the Supporting Member category is comprised of any private-sector company or organization interested in visibly supporting the work of DCMI and in the other benefits of membership.

 No. However, Supporting Members have "observer status" in the deliberations of the Oversight Committee.